cschneid-the-elder/mapa/cobol/readme.md

 ### What This Won't Do

  + `BASIS` statement.
- + `REPLACE` statements that piss me off.
-Specifically SM208A in testdata/nist.
  + The `COPYLOC` compile option and the `OF` and `IN` parameters of the `COPY` compiler directive are not consulted when copybooks are resolved.
  + Free format source.
 I presume you're using the classic 80-column layout, with columns 1 - 6 reserved for line numbers, columns 73 - 80 reserved for line numbers, and conforming to the Area A and Area B requirements.